anikethjr/Cloth-Simulation/README.md

 Steps to get the code running:

-1. Install OpenGL and GLUT.
+1. Install OpenGL, GLUT and GLM.

 2. Clone the repo.